The Wild Chase: Production notes

 This cartoon represents the sole Wile E. Coyote and Road Runner production directed by Friz Freleng or Hawley Pratt, who were predominantly known for their work on Speedy Gonzales and Sylvester the Cat cartoons (Wile E. Coyote and the Road Runner had largely been the province of Chuck Jones until his 1963 firing; Format Films' Rudy Larriva would take over that series after this).
 It serves as a notable crossover between the Sylvester/Speedy and Wile E. Coyote/Road Runner series.
 This short is unique as the only Speedy Gonzales cartoon to feature Wile E. Coyote and the Road Runner, and conversely, the only Wile E. Coyote/Road Runner short to include Speedy Gonzales and Sylvester.

 Additionally, it marks the final appearance of Speedy Gonzales with Sylvester the Cat and the last classic-era cartoon directed by Freleng.
 The content of the cartoon primarily comprises recycled animation and comedic gags from earlier Wile E. Coyote and Road Runner productions.

+Home media

+The Wild Chase is available on the Looney Tunes Golden Collection: Volume 4 Disc 3.